yoshida-lab/XenonPy/docs/source/installation.rst

 Containers allow a developer to pack up an application with all of the parts it needs, such as libraries and other dependencies, into a single package.
 We provide the `official docker images`_ via the `Docker hub <https://hub.docker.com>`_.

-If you have not installed Docker yet, follow the `official installation tutorial <https://docs.docker.com/install/>`_ to install docker CE on your machine.
+Using docker need you to have docker on your local machine.
+If you have not installed it yet, follow the `official installation tutorial <https://docs.docker.com/install/>`_ to install docker CE on your machine.
-Once your docker installation is done, use the following command to boot up a jupyterlab_ with XenonPy available out-of-the-box.
+Once your have done this, the following command will boot up a jupyterlab_ for you with XenonPy inside.
+See `here <https://github.com/yoshida-lab/XenonPy#xenonpy-images>`_ to know what other packages are available.

 .. code-block:: bash

     $ docker run --rm -it -v $HOME/.xenonpy:/home/user/.xenonpy -v <path/to/your/work_space>:/workspace -p 8888:8888 yoshidalab/xenonpy

-Then, open http://localhost:8888 from your favourite browser.

 If you have a GPU server/PC running linux and want to bring the GPU acceleration to docker.
 Just adding ``--runtime=nvidia`` to ``docker run`` command.